 If a project file grows too large to be manageable, split it into two files.
-Use the File...Save family command to save the sheet you are on and all related sheets.
+Use the Save Family command from the File menu to save the sheet you are on and all related sheets.
 You'll then have to delete the unwanted sheets from the original project, one sheet at a time.